ZALA Aero Group: Company

-The company is a subsidiary of Kalashnikov Concern.
+The leading Russian developer and manufacturer of unmanned aerial systems, unique payload solutions, and mobile complexes.

 Products

 The ZALA 421-06 is an unmanned helicopter.

 The ZALA 421-08 and ZALA 421-12 UAV are conventional UAVs.

 The ZALA 421-16E5G is an unmanned aircraft outfitted with a hybrid powerplant combining an electric motor and an internal combustion engine.
+This UAV model is used by the Russian military in Ukraine.
+One of them was shot down by the Ukrainian military on April 25th, 2023 and recovered two days later in a minefield.

 The ZALA 421-24 is Russia's first quadcopter, which the company claims is invulnerable to electronic warfare systems.

-The KUB-BLA is military UAV that can loiter over a combat area for an extended period and allegedly identifies targets using artificial intelligence.
+The Kub-BLA is a military UAV that can loiter over a combat area for an extended period and allegedly identifies targets using artificial intelligence.
 It has a 1.2 m wingspan.
 It is fired from a portable launcher.
 Its top speed is 130 km/h, which it can maintain for 30 minutes.
 It crashes into its target and detonates a 3 kg explosive.
-The complex with loitering ammunition "KUB-BLA" has successfully passed state tests and is recommended for adoption by the Russian army at the end of 2021.
+The loitering munition system KUB-BLA has successfully passed state tests and is recommended for adoption by the Russian army at the end of 2021.

 The ZALA Lancet is a further development of the KUB-BLA.
-It consists of two versions: bigger Lancet-3 and smaller Lancet-1.
+It has two versions: the bigger Lancet-3 and the smaller Lancet-1.

+It was reported in September 2023 that ZALA AERO has developed a loitering munition, named Italmas, with roughly 150-200 km range allowing deeper penetration into enemy areas than the Lancet.
+In October 2023, Pravda.ru reported the first combat use of Italmas.